 The tech sharing goes both way, with Rockstar opening its secrets to 2K Czech.
 Our source tells us the collaboration is part of Take Two’s plan to turn the Mafia series into a major franchise.

-2K Czech’s next game, Mafia III, has apparently just gone into full development after a year of thorough pre-production, in which the game’s concepts and tech were stripped back to basics and rebuilt.
+2K Czech’s next game, Mafia 3, has apparently just gone into full development after a year of thorough pre-production, in which the game’s concepts and tech were stripped back to basics and rebuilt.

-Mafia II released in August 2010 and received extremely divisive reviews, with critics praising its story, characters and richly-detailed world but criticising the gameplay.
+Mafia 2 released in August 2010 and received extremely divisive reviews, with critics praising its story, characters and richly-detailed world but criticising the gameplay.

 When approached for a statement, 2K advised it does not comment on rumours.